wusinyee/MW-Portfolio/EDAwithPython.md

 ```

 One of the obvious issues is that the C_ID column was not a primary key, since the number of distinct values is not equal to the number of non-nulls.
+I am going to:
+1) Get a general idea of what the dataset is like
+2) Find the median / mean / rough statistical distribution
+3) Check that there are no duplicated rows

 ```python
 pd.set_option('display.max_rows', 500)